 Stage 7: Scream When Parent Asks If You Can Read Something Else

-Did you know The Happy Dinosaur is part of a series?!
-And did you know that there are many other suggested titles for people who liked The Happy Dinosaur?
+The Happy Dinosaur is part of a ?!
+And did you know that there are many other suggested titles for people who liked series The Happy Dinosaur?
 This is delightful!
 Absolutely delightful!

 WHERE IS IT?!
 I LEFT IT RIGHT THERE NEXT TO MY BED EARLIER TODAY AND NOW IT'S GONE AND I CAN'T FIND IT AND SOMEONE CALL THE POLICE AND PUT OUT A REWARD FOR IT'S SAFE RETURN!

 Stage 10: "Celebrate" When The Book Is Found